uclaacm/uclaacm-rustlings/03-crates/README.md

 Then, the `clap` attribute macro is used to tell it to encorporate author, version, and about information int othe CLI.
 This information is automatically taken from the `Cargo.toml` file.

-The struct itself has two fields, one for the file name, which is by default a required positional argument, and the fun level, which is an optional named argument.
+The struct itself has two fields, which will be automatically transformed into CLI arguments.
+The first field is the file name, which is by default a required positional argument.
+The second field is the fun level, which is an optional named argument.
 The fun level has a default value of 100.
 The cool thing about the macros that `clap` provides is that the doc comments (specified with `///`) will actually be transformed into help messages!
 This illustrates the power of macros.
 Such a short piece of code can generate an entire functional CLI.